hargoniX/master/thesis/thesis.typ

 on the generated problems.

 == The Lean Frontend (3P) <sect_impl_lean>
-On the Lean side, I implemented a new tactic called Chako.
-Chako can be called at any point during a Lean proof and will attempt to translate the current proof state to Nunchaku's logic.
+On the Lean side, I implemented a new tactic called Chako #footnote[https://github.com/hargoniX/chako-lean].
+Chako can be called at any point during a
+Lean proof and will attempt to translate the current proof state to Nunchaku's logic.
 If this succeeds, it invokes Nunchaku to search for a counterexample, up to a default timeout of ten seconds.
 When Nunchaku finds a counterexample, it is translated backwards along the pipeline steps of